turingschool-projects/kwk-level3-swift/sessions/side_loading_slides.markdown

 * Open your project in Xcode
 1. In the Navigator Pane, click on the root of the Project
 2. Then click on the Project Name under TARGETS
-3. Last, in the Interface Builder Plan, make sure you are on the 'General' Tab
+3. Last, in the Interface Builder Pane, make sure you are on the 'General' Tab

-^ This is a comment for presenter notes!
 ---

 # Setup